amazon-braket/amazon-braket-sdk-python/src/braket/experimental/autoqasm/doc/decorators.md

 # AutoQASM decorators

-AutoQASM function decorators are special wrapper objects that allow us to override the normal behavior of the wrapped code.
-This is how we are able to hook into normal python control flow statements add them to the quantum program within our wrapped functions, for instance.
+AutoQASM function decorators allow us to override the normal behavior of the decorated code.
+This is how we are able to hook into normal Python control flow statements and add them to the quantum program within our wrapped functions, for instance.

 There are a handful of decorators available through AutoQASM.
-Each one may attach its own special behaviors to the function it wraps.
+Each one attaches its own special behaviors to the function it wraps.
 If you are new to AutoQASM, you can just use `@aq.main`!
 The other decorators unlock further capabilities, when you need it.

 ## `@aq.main`

 This decorator marks the entry point to a quantum program.

-You can include gates and pulse control, classical control and subroutine calls.
+You can include gates, pulse control, classical control and subroutine calls.
 When you call the function wrapped by `@aq.main`, you will get a `Program` object.
-The `Program` object can execute on Braket devices.
-The code snippet below creates a quantum program with `@aq.main` and runs it on the `AwsDevice` instantiated as `device`.
+The `Program` object can be executed on [devices available through Amazon Braket](https://docs.aws.amazon.com/braket/latest/developerguide/braket-devices.html), including local simulators.
+The code snippet below creates a quantum program with `@aq.main` and runs it on the `Device` instantiated as `device`.

 ```
 @aq.main(num_qubits=5)